For the 2017-18 school year, Walsh Jesuit provided in excess of $1.85 million dollars in tuition assistance to approximately 35% of our students.

 If you do not have access to a computer, please contact the Business Office to obtain an application form, instructions, and mailing envelope.

 Note: In the case of a divorced family, Walsh Jesuit requires both divorced parents to complete an application or provide court documentation stating one parent has no financial responsibility and no custodial rights.
 The school will not consider tuition assistance for a student until both parent's applications are complete.
 If you have remarried you will need to complete the application and include information about the stepparent's income, expenses, assets, and debt.
-The deadline for tuition assistance applications for new students is November 30, 2016.

 Mr. Rob Eubank '85 Director of Admissions 330.929.4205, ext 103.